Week 36: Systems thinking

 You might almost think this came from an evaluation textbook!

-Using systems concepts to navigate complexity - Bob Williams
+Using systems concepts to navigate complexity - Bob Williams (PDF, 394KB)

 This links the three fundamental systems thinking elements (perspectives, relationships and boundaries) to various systems methods,through a set of evaluation style questions.
 So if you are attracted to Question X, use systems approach Y.